choria-io/website/blog/content/post/2019/01/17/client_ip_limits.md

 One might convincingly argue that we should do this using a default deny list rather than a default allow list but I think there are legit cases where other software will live on the Choria Broker network - like NATS Streaming Servers.
 Additionally custom targets like where registration is published and messages directed at the Adapters are basically free form.

 To keep the configuration simple we went the default allow route.
-The alternative would require users to write a full set of allow/deny rules which might be beyond the scope of the managed NATS service in the Choria Broker, you could always run a full NATS Server if you are so inclined.
+The alternative would require users to write a full set of allow/deny rules and require them to understand a bunch of internal details that they really do not need to worry about - given that the Choria Broker exist to simplify the running of a broker we decided to optimise for the user experience.
+Once can always run a full NATS Server if you need very fine grained control.

 ### Subscribe limits